Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-5.md

 title: Hearts of Stone
 weight: 5
 ---
-Feria fell to her knees and felt the energy drain from her body.
+Feria fell to her knees and felt drained.
 She'd searched the forest all night and only found three Giant Foxes.
 Two dead.
 One looking equally dead.

 "No, no, _no_!"